Immunity - NL Host Nation

 Driving under influence, causing damage or injury

-If a privileged person has caused serious injury to a third party while under the influence of alcohol, drugs or certain medicines, the Dutch authorities may, if necessary, request the sending State to waive the immunity of a privileged person so that criminal proceedings can be instituted and any sentence passed can be enforced.
-Failing such cooperation, the sending State may be requested to recall the person concerned.
+If a privileged person has caused serious injury to a third party while under the influence of alcohol, drugs or certain medicines, the Dutch authorities may, if necessary, request the international organisation to waive the immunity of the privileged person so that criminal proceedings can be instituted and any sentence passed can be enforced.
+Failing such cooperation, the international organisation may be requested to dismiss the person concerned.

 Driving bans and the confiscation of car keys